callmekatootie/simple-server/README.md

 The allowed flags are:

 -p    Specify a port for listening to connections
--a    Spoecify an address to bind the server to
+-a    Specify an address to bind the server to

 Example: